JinYu-Miao/JinYu-Miao/README.md

 ## 🌟 About Me

-- 💻 I'm currently working on [your current project or focus].
+- 💻 I'm currently Studying on [NJIT].
-- 🎓 I have a background in [your degree or field of study].
 - 🌱 I’m currently learning **[new technologies or frameworks]**.
 - 💬 Ask me about **Python**, **Django**, **JavaScript**, **Machine Learning**, and **Data Analysis**.
 - 🌐 I enjoy contributing to open-source projects and learning from the community.